Why You Need Softened Water

 Water softeners have a variety of features and maintenance costs, so it's important to find the right fit.
 Some factors you may wish to consider include capacity, water quality, salt usage, manufacturer's warranty, and how the unit integrates with your existing plumbing system.

 Going to a manufacturer might be your first instinct when looking into water softeners, but they'll try to sell you something based on their needs, not yours.
-Instead, look for a third-party company with experience encompassing multiple brands.
-They'll be able to help you select a system and install it properly to prevent costly leaks.
+Instead, look for a third-party company with experience encompassing multiple brands, such as ours.
+We'll be able to help you select a system and install it properly to prevent costly leaks.